TerenceLiu98/terenceliu98.github.io.source/content/scientia/llm-mechanistic-interpretability.md

 If you have spent your time reading the canonical interpretability blogs — Logit Lens, IOI, ACDC, the SAE papers, the steering-vector posts — your mental model of the field is probably organized by *method*.
 I think the more useful organization is by *what the method commits to explaining*: states, causality, contrastive states, or transitions.
 The first three are mature.
 The fourth — dynamics — has a deep, careful, mostly-unread literature attached to it, but that literature studies the network *unconditionally*, which is exactly the thing that interpretability does not need.

 If I had to place one bet on what the next genuinely interesting interpretability tool will look like, it would be a Koopman-style (or Jacobian-spectrum, or Liang–Kleeman) analysis run **contrastively** across two task conditions, and reported as a per-layer, per-pathway *differential* operator.
 The math is sitting on the shelf.
 The question is whether anyone will pick it up before the next round of "we patched some heads on a new task" papers.

+## Further Reading (Community Posts)

+A lot of the most useful mechanistic-interpretability material lives outside conventional venues — LessWrong, the Alignment Forum, Anthropic's transformer-circuits.pub, Neel Nanda's blog.
+Some posts I keep coming back to:

+- **nostalgebraist (2020), [*Interpreting GPT: the Logit Lens*](https://www.lesswrong.com/posts/AcKRB8wDpdaN6v6ru/interpreting-gpt-the-logit-lens).** The original Logit Lens post.
+Read this first if you have not — most of Axis 1 is a refinement of the empirical observation made here.
+- **Anonymous, [*SAE Training Dataset Influence in Feature Matching and a Hypothesis on Position Features*](https://www.lesswrong.com/posts/ATsvzF77ZsfWzyTak/dataset-sensitivity-in-feature-matching-and-a-hypothesis-on-1).** A nice reminder that *which dataset you train your SAE on* changes which features it discovers — i.e. SAE features are not a property of the model alone, but of the (model, dataset) pair.
+Worth reading because it shows that even "model-internal" objects are silently conditioned on data, which is exactly the contrast/conditioning move I am pushing for in Axis 4.
+- **Elhage et al., [*A Mathematical Framework for Transformer Circuits*](https://transformer-circuits.pub/2021/framework/index.html) (Anthropic, 2021).** The bilinear / rank decomposition that makes the QK-OV picture of attention legible; the conceptual scaffolding most subsequent circuit papers borrow from.
+- **Olsson et al., [*In-context Learning and Induction Heads*](https://transformer-circuits.pub/2022/in-context-learning-and-induction-heads/index.html) (Anthropic, 2022).** The induction-head story; useful as a worked example of "we found the mechanism" at small scale, and a useful baseline for asking when that picture stops working at larger scale.
+- **Neel Nanda, [*A Comprehensive Mechanistic Interpretability Explainer & Glossary*](https://www.neelnanda.io/mechanistic-interpretability/glossary).** Probably the single best entry point if you are landing in this field cold.
+- **Neel Nanda, [*How To Become A Mechanistic Interpretability Researcher*](https://www.lesswrong.com/posts/jP9KDyMkchuv6tHwm/how-to-become-a-mechanistic-interpretability-researcher) (2025).** A staged curriculum and career guide rather than a technical post.
+If you are reading this blog because you want to *do* mech-interp, not just understand the literature, this is the practical companion piece — what to learn, in what order, how to find mentorship, how to ship work.

+If you only have time for one of these, read nostalgebraist's Logit Lens post — almost everything in Axis 1 is downstream of it.

 ## Reference